Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a scheduled Vietnam Airlines flight to Ho Chi Minh City, which may touch down in Frankfurt.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Ho Chi Minh City.

 Day 2 Ho Chi Minh City

 Following an early morning arrival into Ho Chi Minh City we transfer to the Renaissance Riverside Hotel (4T+).
 An early check-in has been arranged to allow time to relax and refresh before we start exploring the city formerly known as Saigon.
 This afternoon we head to the former Presidential Palace.
 In 1975, a soldier ran into the building to unfurl a VC flag from the balcony, symbolising the transfer of power from General Minh.
 This landmark is now a museum of meeting rooms and reception rooms, the president’s living quarters, and a fascinating war room and telecommunications centre.
 We then take a stroll to the major colonial sights of the city, including the Opera House and the Old Saigon Post Office, designed by Gustave Eiffel.

 We leave the old capital behind, and drive through scenes of rice paddies and villagers drying noodles by the roadside as we head to the Cu Chi district.
 The famous Cu Chi Tunnels are an incredible underground network, constructed by Vietnamese resistance fighters (Viet Cong) during both the French and American wars to house troops, transport and supplies.
 Our visit highlights what life would have been like as a communist guerrilla, seeing living quarters and typical meals, and rifles, booby traps and command centres.
 After lunch at a local restaurant, we return to our hotel for some time at leisure.
 This evening we take in views of the city as we enjoy a dinner cruise on the Saigon River.

 Day 4 Ho Chi Minh City - Cai Be